paylayio/paylayio.github.io/getting-started/install-paylay-ce.md

 This instruction will create and start 2 containers: the IdentityServer and PaymentServer.

+💡If you have installed PAYLAY before using `docker-compose`, then you might want to do `docker-compose pull` to pull the latest images, as your version might be out of sync with the instructions of this document.

 ### Database installation
 Navigate to the IdentityServer endpoint
 ~~~